Skip to main content

 From Berlin to Washington to Area 51, landmarks of the era are opening up to tourists.

-From 1957 to 1980 I taught German at the Foreign Service Institute School of Language Studies, run by the Department of State in Washington, D.C.
-Classes were small, seldom more than four students, and I spent six hours every day with them, five days a week for five months.
+From 1957 to 1980, I taught German at the Foreign Service Institute School of Language Studies, which was run by the Department of State in Washington, D.C.

-The last time Grand Adm.
-Karl Doenitz saw his Führer was on April 20, 1945, Adolf Hitler’s fifty-sixth birthday.
+The last time Grand Admiral Karl Doenitz saw his Führer was on April 20, 1945, Adolf Hitler’s 56th birthday.

 In 1938 the European correspondent for CBS was in Austria when the Nazis marched in.
 He wanted to tell the world about it—but first he had to help invent a whole new kind of broadcasting.